tugrul512bit/LruClockCache/README.md

 // currently multithreading not supported due to lack of write-invalidation method but with a few changes it is ready to be used as a read-only cache
 // when invalidation method is implemented, it will be multithreaded read-write cache.
 For now, it is single-thread read-write cache.

+cache.flush(); // write latest bits of data to the LLC LLC.flush(); // write latest bits of data to the backing store
 ```

 # Benchmarks for Multi-Level Cache: